 John Crittenden Duval was the last survivor of the Goliad Massacre.

 Duval was born in Kentucky in 1816.
 In 1835 he left college to join a company of soldiers organized by his brother, Burr H. Duval, to help Texas in its fight for independence from Mexico.
-The two brothers were with Colonel James Fannin’s army when it surrendered at the Battle of Coleto after being outmatched by General José de Urrea’s Mexican forces on March 20, 1836.
+The two brothers were soldiers in Colonel James Fannin’s army when it surrendered at the Battle of Coleto after being outmatched by General José de Urrea’s Mexican forces on March 20, 1836.
 Fannin had surrendered with the understanding that his men would be considered prisoners of war, given medical attention, and eventually “paroled” to the United States.

 Urrea’s men marched Fannin and his men to the fort of Goliad—which Fannin had previously occupied—and imprisoned them in the chapel.

 But Fannin and more than three hundred of his men would have no future.